AnytimeDetailing/free-site-generator/README.md

 ## Usage

-The following files should be modified to reflect the site you want to start:
+The following files should be modified to reflect the your site:

-* data.js
+- data.js

 This process can be aided by a sytax highlighting editor such as Visual Studio Code: https://code.visualstudio.com/

-Run the generator to create all pages
+Run the generator to create all pages: `node generator.js`

-`node generator.js`

 Upload all resulting html files to the web hosting of your choice. https://www.nearlyfreespeech.net/ is reccomended for reliability and price.